meepen/salien-bot/README.md

 ```
 pm2 delete id/all
 ```
-For fisrt app id is 0, for second - 1...
+For first app id is 0, for second - 1...
 Also, you can see ID in the list of running applications:
 To see a list of all running bots:
 ```
 pm2 list